couchbaselabs/docs-ng/content/couchbase-sdk-java-1.2/getting-started.markdown

 The code in Listing 1 is very straightforward, but there is a lot going on that is worth a little more discussion:

  * **Connect**.
 The `CouchbaseClient` class accepts a list of URIs that point to nodes in the cluster.
-You can provide only one URI, however we strongly recommend that you add two or three if your cluster has more than one node.
-This list does not have to contain all nodes in the cluster, but you do need to provide a few nodes so that during the initial connection phase your client can connect to the cluster even if one or more nodes fail.
+If your cluster has more than one node, Couchbase strongly recommends that you add at least two or three URIs to the list.
+The list does not have to contain all nodes in the cluster, but you do need to provide a few nodes so that during the initial connection phase your client can connect to the cluster even if one or more nodes fail.

-    After the initial connection, the Client automatically fetches cluster configuration and keeps it up to date, even when the cluster topology changes.
+    After the initial connection, the client automatically fetches cluster configuration and keeps it up-to-date, even when the cluster topology changes.
 This means that you do not need to change your application configuration at all when you add nodes to your cluster or when nodes fail.
 Also make sure you use a URI in this
     format: `http://[YOUR-NODE]:8091/pools`.
 If you provide only the IP address, your client will fail to connect.
 We call this initial URI the *bootstrap URI*.

     The next two arguments are for the `bucket` and the `password`.
 The bucket is the container for all your documents.
 Inside a bucket, a key &mdash; the identifier for a document &mdash; must be unique.
-In production environments, it is recommended to use a password on a bucket (this can be configured during bucket creation), but when you are just starting out using the `default` bucket without a password is fine.
-Note that the **beer-sample** bucket also doesn't have a password, so just change the bucket name and you're set.
+In production environments, Couchbase recommends that you use a password on the bucket (this can be configured during bucket creation), but when you are just starting out using the `default` bucket without a password is fine.
+The **beer-sample** bucket also doesn't have a password, so just change the bucket name and you're set.

 * **Set and get.** These two operations are the most important ones you will use from a Couchbase SDK.
 You use `set` to create or overwrite a document and you